Annual Plan 2025: growth for the value of water

 Major challenges

 In regional processes, we are working with partners to find solutions for mitigating the effects of climate change as effectively as possible.
-The technical feasibility of our country’s infrastructure has limits; we now know that adapting to nature and providing sufficient space for water helps prevent or reduce future problems.
+The technical feasibility of shaping our landscape has its limits; we now know that adapting to nature and providing sufficient space for water helps prevent or reduce future problems.
 The consistent application of the “water and soil-driven” principle is becoming water-management work important in water-management work .
 This requires new policy frameworks, which will be developed in the coming period.

-Water board charges rise by an average of 7.1%
+Water utility charges are rising by an average of 7.1%

-On November 27, the Bestuur of Directors the final decision on the 2025 Annual Plan and tax rates.
+The Board of Directors the final decision on the 2025 Annual Plan and the tax rates on November 27.

 Want to read the full annual plan?

-The complete 2025 Annual Plan can be found in the meeting documents for November 27 at noorderzijlvest.bestuurlijkeinformatie.nl: 2025 Annual Plan
+You can find the full 2025 Annual Plan among the meeting materials for November 27 at noorderzijlvest.bestuurlijkeinformatie.nl: 2025 Annual Plan